-After retirement, the PHA will accept an original document from the entity holding the account dated no earlier than 12 months before that reflects any distributions of the account balance, any lump sums taken and any regular payments.
+The PHA will accept an original document from the entity holding the account dated no earlier than 12 months before that reflects any distributions of the account balance, any lump sums taken and any regular payments.

-7-III.H K. INCOME FROM EXCLUDED SOURCES [Notice PIH 2023-27]
+7-III.K.
+INCOME FROM EXCLUDED SOURCES [Notice PIH 2023-27]